Stift/machine.specifications.runner.dnx/readme.md

 Download this project and reference it to the project.json of your test project, or if possible

 > Install-Package Machine.Specifications.Runner.dnx
-(not yet, this is an early alpha)

-Add the command test command to that project.json
+Add a test command to that project.json

 ```
   "commands": {